-Pre/Corequisite: P (RQ) ACCT-211, BANA-320, MKTG-300, FINC-300, MGMT-340 MGMT-370
+Pre/Corequisite: P (RQ) ACCT-211, BANA-320, MKTG-300, FINC-300.

-This course is concerned with skill development in identifying and analyzing opportunities and solving problems in business situations.
-Students will be required to apply knowledge, techniques and skills learned in core business courses.
+This course teaches students how to identify and analyze opportunities as well as to solve problems in business situations.
+Students will be required to apply knowledge, techniques, and skills learned in core business courses.
 Topics include evaluating environmental changes important to a particular business, business analysis, identifying and applying generic business strategies such as Porter's five forces.
-Capstone Core Business Class.